rspec/rspec.github.io/source/blog/2015-10-31-rspec-compsable-matchers.md

 ## Composable RSpec matchers

-A composable RSpec matcher is one which expects other RSpec matchers for it's arguments.
-These are higher order matchers (as opposed to more primitive matchers such as `be_predicate` or `be > x`) such as `include`, `start_with` and `match`.
+A composable RSpec matcher is one which accepts other RSpec matchers for it's arguments.
+These are higher order matchers such as `include`, `start_with` and `match` (matchers like `be_predicate` or `be > x` are more primative and generally aren't composable).
 Let's take a look at the `match` matcher as a place to start.

 In RSpec 2.xx the match matcher was mostly used to match regexes, and its `matches?` definition looked thus: